bitbank2/sense_hat_unchained/README.md

 In actuality, the Sense Hat is just a collection of I2C devices that can work with any computer which has an I2C bus.
-The purpose of this library is to provide a simple example of how to work with the Sense Hat without needing any proprietary kernel drivers.
+The purpose of this library is to provide a simple example of how to work with the Sense Hat without needing any special software.
 The code here is not complete in that it doesn't expose all modes/options of the sensors.
 It does provide a minimal example of how to initialize and read data from them.
 I have tested the Sense Hat on Raspberry Pi computers (1B/3B/ZeroW) and Orange Pi boards.